Ever wondered how tough it is for grassroots sides to stay afloat? Covid-19 has put them on the brink more than ever.

 Kennington were top of SCEFL Division One when their season was declared void back in March – should they be promoted after a hard-fought season?

-The FA’s contrasting efforts to fight for the lower ladders of the footballing pyramid only heightens the belief that I, and others feel, that anything below Sky and the EFL is considered unworthy, undeserving and unsuitable to be in the same bracket as football’s hierarchy.
+The FA’s contrasting efforts to fight for the lower ladders of the footballing pyramid only heightens the belief that anything below Sky and the EFL is considered unworthy, undeserving and unsuitable to be in the same bracket as football’s hierarchy.

 Staff members of lower-ranking clubs dedicate their weekends and lives to making sure that a club is run as efficiently as can be, yet get disregarded at a time when they need support more than ever.